Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-journey-optimizer/api-reference.md

 ### Public APIs

-Public APIs for getting attributes from push payload which are used while creating the push notification.
+Public APIs are used to get attributes from the push payload, which are used while creating the push notification.

 {% tabs %}
 {% tab title="Android" %}